Zolmeister/dio-hmr/README.md

-# Dio.js - Webpack Hot Reload Support
+# Dio.js - Webpack Hot Module Replacement

-This project is a playground to try to get [webpack hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) to work with dio.js
+This project is an example of using [webpack hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) with dio.js

-PRs welcome

 ### Install